wmodes/wesbot/README.md

 Your AI-powered instructor, is ready to answer your questions and provide guidance in the world of new media, art, and game design.

 Enjoy your learning journey with WesBot!

+## License

+This software is licensed under a [GNU General Public License 3.0 license](./LICENSE.md).